rabbitmq/rabbitmq-website/versioned_docs/version-3.13/ha/index.md

 Classic queue mirroring will be **removed in a future version** of RabbitMQ: classic queues will remain a supported non-replicated queue type.

-[Classic queues version 2](./persistence-conf#queue-version) can be used with mirroring.
-However, combining v1 and v2 members is not recommended.
-It may happen if some nodes default to version 1 while other nodes default to version 2 (a new mirror will use the local node's default version if not explicitly set).
-Version 2 is significantly faster in many situations and can overload a v1 mirror.
-The easiest solution is to switch to version 2 using policies before changing the default version in the configuration.

 ## Overview {#overview}